When it comes to home loans there are five key areas you need consider:

 Fixed vs variable is one those crystal-ball questions potential home owners grapple with before they take out their first loan.
 There’s no right or wrong answer - it really depends on how you want to manage your finances.

 If you’re someone who likes the security of knowing how much you need to repay each month, then a fixed rate could be right for you.
 If you’d rather keep your options open and pay market rate, regardless of the inevitable fluctuations, then a variable rate could be more your cup of tea.

 Fixed home loan

-If you opt for a fixed rate loan, find out what variable rate the loan reverts to afterwards before you sign up to the loan.
+TIP: If you opt for a fixed rate loan, find out what variable rate the loan will revert to afterwards before signing up.
 You might find it’s a lot higher than competitive rates on the market.

 Variable home loan

 A variable home loan has an interest rate that can and will change over the course of your loan.
 The rate is determined by your lender, not the Reserve Bank of Australia (RBA), so while thecash ratemight go down, your bank may decide not to follow suit, although they do broadly follow market conditions.